-- When a new system or computer connects to a network it searches the DHCP server in a network.
-As it does not have an IP address so it does not find a DHCP server, so it sends the DHCP to discover messages to all the devices connected to the network.
+- When a new system or computer connects to a network, it searches the DHCP server in a network.
+As it does not have an IP address, it does not find a DHCP server, so it sends the DHCP to discover messages to all the devices connected to the network.
 This process is known as Broadcasting.

 - When the DHCP server receives the DHCP discover message sent by the new system or client, then the DHCP server offers an IP address and broadcast it to all the connected devices.

-- Then the DHCP server acknowledges the client system that it can now use the assigned IP address.
+- Then the DHCP server acknowledges that the client system can now use the assigned IP address.

-- This is the working of the DHCP server and this process is hence called DORA (Discover Offer Request Acknowledgement).
+- This is the DHCP server’s working process, which is called DORA (Discover Offer Request Acknowledgement).

 - DHCP helps in IP address management.
 It helps to prevent problems related to duplicate IP addresses.
 Without DHCP, IP addresses need to be assigned manually.
-During assigning you need to keep in mind that every client gets a unique IP address and if the client shifts to another network then change need to make manually which is a difficult job to do.
+During assigning, you need to keep in mind that every client gets a unique IP address, and if the client shifts to another network, then change must be made manually,y which is a difficult joo.
 DHCP helps to overcome this tiresome job as it assigns and manages the IP addresses without the administrator’s intervention.

 - Configuring each client manually with the IP address is not required.

-- The DHCP server helps to detect the unauthorized DHCP server present on the network.
+- The DHCP server helps detect the unauthorized DHCP server on the network.

 - DHCP server allows multithreading to handle many clients simultaneously.

-- It helps to reduce the time necessary for configuring or reconfiguring the computers present on the network.
+- It helps reduce the time necessary for configuring or reconfiguring the computers on the network.

-- Automatic assigning of IP addresses helps to avoid configuration errors that mostly arise due to entering IP address information manually.
+- Automatic assigning of IP addresses helps avoid configuration errors that mostly arise from entering IP address information manually.